Trust Accounting

 Separate Trust Account

 Most states require that property managers maintain at least one dedicated trust account at a federally insured financial institution.
-The account must be titled in a way that identifies it as a trust or escrow account — not as a business operating account.
+The key requirement is that trust funds are never held in the same account as the management company's own money.

 Accurate, Current Ledgers